llaville/Pirus/README.markdown

     Options:
       -v, --verbose  Output more verbose information
-      -h, --help     show this help message and exit -v, --version  show the program version and exit
+      -h, --help     show this help message and exit --version      show the program version and exit

     Commands:
       build   Build the full content of the target directory.